 Diversity is all around us.
 It's our job as teachers to teach variety, celebrate the differences between our students, and set a positive tone in our classroom.

-Also, be sure to click below to sign-up my FREE digital interactive notebook you can use with your students to teach The Day You Begin.
+Also, be sure to sign-up for my FREE digital interactive notebook you can use with your students to teach The Day You Begin.

 Teaching has always been more than reading, writing, history, math, and science.
 Teachers have the unique opportunity to teach good character.
 Introducing diverse mentor texts like The Day You Begin is a great way to teach students that it takes everyone to make the world go round.